Description

 Eligibility

-The SSRI Collaborative Research Grants Program is available to full-time tenured and tenure-track faculty at all ranks.
+The SSRI Collaborative Research Grants Program is available to full-time, tenured, and tenure-track faculty at all ranks.
 At least two different disciplines must be represented.
-The Primary Investigator (PI) must be from a department in the School of Social Sciences.
-Applicants are encouraged to collaborate with other schools on the Rice campus and institutions external to Rice including academic, industrial, and medical institutions.
+The Primary Investigator (PI) must be from a School of Social Sciences department.
+Applicants are encouraged to collaborate with other schools on the Rice campus and institutions external to Rice, including academic, industrial, and medical institutions.
 Recipients of a Collaborative Research Grant are not eligible to apply for another Collaborative Research Grant during the three subsequent competitions.
 Faculty who receive an SSRI Collaborative Research Grant but do not submit an external grant proposal will be ineligible to apply for future collaborative grants.
 Faculty are permitted to submit a proposal to only one competitive SSRI funding opportunity in each funding cycle.

-Not accepting proposals for the FY24 funding cycle.
+Not accepting proposals for the FY25 funding cycle.

 Award Information (FY24)